hashgraph/hedera-nft-auction-demo/README.md

 __Create an auction account__

 This command will create an auction account with an initial balance of `100` hbar using the operator key for the account.

+_Note: This command will create the auction account using the `OPERATOR_ID` defined in the `.env` file, you should be using the account that will run the auction node here._

 ```shell
 ./gradlew createAuctionAccount --args="100"